Français

 A woman should also know that if she does not have immigration status in Canada and she contacts the police, they may decide to contact immigration authorities.
 The police database will show if there is an immigration warrant in her name.

-For legal advice, a woman can contact a legal clinic or a lawyer.
 Community legal clinics give free legal advice to people with low incomes, but not all clinics deal with immigration issues.
-Student legal clinics in law schools in Toronto, Kingston, London, Ottawa, and Windsor also represent and assist people.
+Student legal clinics in law schools in Toronto, Kingston, London, Ottawa, Thunder Bay, and Windsor also represent and help some people.

 Legal aid certificates

-A legal aid certificate can pay for a lawyer’s services.
-LAO will decide if a woman qualifies based on her income and legal issue.
+LAO gives free legal aid certificates that pay for a lawyer’s services, if a person qualifies based on their income and legal issue.
+LAO says calls from people experiencing domestic violence get quicker service.

 Barbra Schlifer Commemorative Clinic